Dear readers of ADxS.org, please forgive the disruption.

 • For men

-• Increased use of anti-inflammatory medications (not significant)
+• Increased use of anti-inflammatory medication (not significant)

 • For women